August 1, 2017

 How did you decide on becoming a tech entrepreneur?

 I started seriously considering entrepreneurship in January this year.
 While I was doing my Postdoc at MIT, I met Soodeh Farokhi, an Entrepreneur-in-Residence at TandemLaunch and co-founder of C2RO.
 She was visiting Prof. Amin Anjomshoaa from the MIT City Senseable Lab – a member of C2RO’s Technical Advisory Board – and I happened to be working in the same lab.
 We ended up having coffee together and sharing our stories.
 I grew immensely interested in her journey and work.

 It resonated with me because I have always seen myself as an entrepreneur at heart, but I was still waiting for the right time to make a move.
 I had earned a B.Sc. in Electrical Engineering at University of Tabriz in Iran, an M.Sc. in Telecommunications and Information Systems at University of Essex in the UK and a PhD in Mathematics of Future Wireless Networks at the Hamilton Institute and Bell Labs in Ireland.
 I had also gained some experience working as product development engineer in the opto-electronics industry.
 My Postdoc could have been extended for an additional year but, given both the immigration situation in the U.S. – President Trump had just passed the travel ban – and my inspiring conversation with Soodeh, I decided it was time to get started building a startup.
 TandemLaunch handled all the relocation logistics and, a month later, I started working in Montreal.

 How did Wavelite originate?

-When joining TandemLaunch, I wanted to make sure I would a technically exciting project related to my experience and with significant market applications. that would make it possible to leverage my background.
+When joining TandemLaunch, I wanted to make sure I would work on a technically exciting project related to my experience and with significant market applications.
 Converging on one took a couple of weeks.